Hyper-Compression: Model Compression via Hyperfunction: Ablation Study and Parameter Sensitivity

 \section{Ablation Study and Parameter Sensitivity}

 As shown in Table \ref{ablation01}, we conduct ablation experiments based on UNet and MobileNetV3 on the aforementioned two acceleration techniques to evaluate their independent contributions in computational speed.
-It is seen that both k-d tree and matrix operations leads to a substantial enhancement in computational efficiency.
-Notably, the k-d tree technique becomes more pronounced when the matrix operations are applied; and vice versa.
+It is seen that both KD-Tree and matrix operations leads to a substantial enhancement in computational efficiency.
+Notably, the KD-Tree technique becomes more pronounced when the matrix operations are applied; and vice versa.

 We use UNet as an example to conduct a parameter sensitivity test on three aforementioned hyperparameters: $M$, $U$, and $l$. $M$ means the maximum value of categories that is set for all layers of the model, $U$ means the list of the number of sample nodes in the center square, and $l$ means the length of the side of the center square.
 As shown in Table \ref{tab:sensitivity}, different values of $M$, $U$, and $l$ only moderately impact the model's performance and compression ratio, which means our algorithm is robust to hyperparameters.